 For Coca-Cola fans who love energy drinks, it’s time to rejoice.
 Coca-cola has just launched its very own energy drink – the “Coca-Cola energy drink” in April, 2019.

-At the moment Coca-cola Energy is only available in Hungary and Spain and it features caffeine from natural sources as well as other ingredients - all with the refreshing taste of Coca-Cola that you know and love.
+At the moment, Coca-cola Energy is only available in Europe and Australia, and it features caffeine from natural sources as well as other ingredients – all with the refreshing taste of Coca-Cola that you know and love.

 Coca Cola energy drink is currently available in both original and sugar-free versions.